vtoth13/bark-n-bath/README.md

 ![Accent Font](documentation/accent_font.png)

-- The Righteous Google Font was used to attract viewers' attention to the important pieces of information.
+- The Righteous Google Font was used to attract viewers' attention to important pieces of information.

 ### Wireframes